AIMMOTH/endpoints-objectify-oauth2-scala-scalajs/README.md

 API Discover
 ------------

-Check the API by starting it locally and go to:
+Check the API by starting it locally and go to (activate "insecure" scripts):

 ```
 http://localhost:8080/_ah/api/explorer